projen/awesome/README.md

 - [wheatstalk/cdk-ecs-website](https://github.com/wheatstalk/cdk-ecs-website/blob/master/.projenrc.js) - Construct creates an ECS service following a shared ALB pattern.
 - [hariohmprasath/scaled-test-execution](https://github.com/hariohmprasath/scaled-test-execution/blob/main/.projenrc.js) - Construct that creates scaling hub (scaled using fargate spot) with chrome and firefox nodes, that can help customers run integration and regression tests quicker and cheaper to improve the CI/CD process.
 - [hariohmprasath/ecs-event-driven-scaling](https://github.com/hariohmprasath/ecs-event-driven-scaling/blob/master/.projenrc.js) - Construct that creates an autoscaling SQS consumer (Fargate based) deployed in container-based ecosystem using ECS.
+- [Amazon Textract IDP CDK Constructs](https://github.com/aws-samples/amazon-textract-idp-cdk-constructs/tree/main) - This CDK Construct can be used as Step Function task and call Textract in Asynchonous mode for DetectText and AnalyzeDocument APIs.

 ### CdktfProviderProject